-(v) Investors can exercise the 'Walk-Away' feature described in the PDS and the Loan and Put Option Agreement.
-This feature involves the ability of Investors to exercise the Put Options as described in paragraph 31 of this Ruling before the Maturity Date.
+Investors can exercise the 'Walk-Away' feature described in the PDS and the Loan and Security Agreement.
+This feature involves the ability of Investors to redeem their units before the Maturity Date.
 This Product Ruling does not apply to Investors who exercise the 'Walk-Away' feature;